Jaibans Singh

 The Government was keen to see Sant Bhindranwale arrested and necessary orders, whose sanctity continues to be questioned, were passed on 19, July, 1982.
 Bhai Amrik Singh, the President of the All India Sikh Students Federation from Damdami Taksal and one more associate were also to be arrested along with him.
 These orders led to a Dharna (protest) by many Sikhs outside the residence of Deputy Commissioner, Amritsar.

-To evade arrest and on recommendation of Akali leaders like Harchand Singh Longowal, Sant Bhindranwale came into Harmandir Sahib Complex and took residence in Guru Nanak Niwas with about 200 of his well armed followers.
-Every day a group of 51 Sikhs would go to the Government offices and court arrest.
-By 4, August, 1982, the Akali Dal had also joined this movement and it got the shape of a “religious war.”
-The group changed many facets from 19, July, 1982 to 01, June, 1984 when the assault on the holy shrine took place.
+The Akali Dal had also joined this movement and it got the shape of a “religious war.”
+The group changed many facets from 19, July, 1982 to 01, June, 1984 when the attack on the holy shrine took place.
 Some Sikh leaders like Harchand Singh Longowal did attempt to negotiate the arrest of Sant Bhindranwale but they did not succeed due to inflexible positions taken by both sides.

-The Government looked at several options including a possible covert operation to abduct Sant Bhindranwale from the Temple premises and sending a senior politician, PV Narasimha Rao, as a negotiator to work out the arrest of the Sant.
+The Government looked at several options including a possible covert operation to abduct Sant Bhindranwale from the Temple premises and sending a senior politician, PV Narasimha Rao, as a negotiator to work out the arrest of the Bhindranwale.
 The efforts did not bear any fruit.
 On 26 May, 1984, senior Akali leader Gurcharan Singh Tohra informed the government that he had failed to get Bhindranwale to agree to a peaceful resolution.

 Another big reason for the Government to take such a drastic decision was that Pakistan was steadily increasing its involvement in the state, in the military as well as the psychological domain.
 Intelligence reports suggested that Pakistan was poised to render help not only in provision of weapons and ammunition but also manpower smuggled across in the garb of freedom fighters.

-The manner in which the environment was evolving made it very clear to the militants holed up in the Temple complex that they would need to protect themselves, at least, till the time that Sikhs across the country rose up in revolt and a truce could be negotiated.
-The Temple complex was therefore converted into a veritable modern day fortress.
+The Gurdwara complex was therefore converted into a veritable fortress.
 The job was done primarily by a Sikh General of the Indian Army, Major General Shabeg Singh, who had been cashiered from service.
 He was known to be the military mastermind behind the training of Bangladeshi revolutionaries (Mukti Bahini).
 The senior military commanders who planned the assault should have kept this very significant factor in mind, sadly, they did not.
 Requisite armament, including anti-Tank weaponry, was procured from Pakistan and smuggled into the complex over time.
 The Sant and his followers were, as such, absolutely ready for what the Indian Army would throw at them.

 There are many versions of the sequence of events that followed the launch of Operation Blue Star.
-One version in the open media domain is given here.
-It may or may not be totally authentic but is considerably acceptable.
+One version is given here, it may not be totally authentic but is considerably acceptable.
+The overall operation was sub-divided into three parts:-

 - Operation Metal: To take out the militants including Bhindranwale from the Golden Temple complex.